astrichthyes/Lost-Soul-Arts-Mod/README.md

 -increased all Fatal weapon Dexterity scaling; 60 at +1, 80 at +2, 100 at +3, 115 at +4, and 133 at +5

--reduced all upgraded Rune Sword variants magic AR to 140 and increased magic and faith scaling equally to 10+10*upgradelevel
+-reduced all upgraded Rune Sword variants base magic AR to 140 and increased magic and faith scaling equally to 10+10*upgradelevel

 -increased Blind base physical AR to 90